 Safety and Security

 Cabo Verde, similar to Hawaii, is an archipelago of volcanic islands.
-Although volcanoes on most of the islands are now inactive, seismologists still consider the entire island of Fogo to be an active volcano; its last eruption occurred in 1995.
+Although volcanoes on most of the islands are now inactive, seismologists still consider the entire island of Fogo to be an active volcano; its last eruption occurred in November of 2014.
 Future eruptions remain a threat, as do earth tremors throughout the islands, especially on Fogo, Brava, and Santo Antão, and beneath the ocean channels that separate them.
-General information about natural disaster preparedness is available via the Internet from the U.S. Federal Emergency Management Agency.
+General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency.

 National parliamentary and presidential elections in 2011 and municipal elections in 2012, including campaign rallies and demonstrations, were peaceful.
-However, the U.S. Embassy advises you to avoid crowds at local festivals, cultural events, and similar settings to reduce risk of pick-pockets (see CRIME below) or involvement in disturbances caused by the widespread consumption of alcohol.
+However, the Embassy advises you to avoid crowds at local festivals, cultural events, and similar settings to reduce risk of pick-pockets (see “CRIME” below) or involvement in disturbances usually caused by the widespread consumption of alcohol.

 To stay connected:

 - Enroll in the Smart Traveler Enrollment Program so we can keep you up to date with important safety and security announcements.